Your artwork is printed on a 24" Epson 7800 Professional printer, using 8-color

 make the prints.
 I will call you when it is finished.
 Normal

-printing time is about a week, but I can meet almost any deadline.
+printing time is about 2 weeks, but I can meet almost any deadline.

 [See "What is a